hasan-sayeed/mi_agent/README.md

 5. Run the agent

-   Now, invoke `mi_agent …` in the same terminal session you entered your API keys:
+   Now, start the `mi_agent` pipeline as below:
    ```bash
    mi_agent --problem-file <path/to/problem.txt> --output-dir <path/to/output_dir>
    ```

-   MI-Agent will:
+   **MI-Agent** will:

    - Identify & load the CSV(s) listed in the problem file
    - Merge files if needed
    - Select target & features
    - Propose & execute EDA
    - Save all generated code (`*.py`) for EDA analysis and images (`*.png`) generated during EDA into <output_dir>
-   - Run AutoML baseline + hyperparameter tuning
+   - Run multiple ML models, select top 5, tune hyperparameters, and choose the best model
-   - Emit a two-page executive summary
+   - Generate and save a 5-page technical summary into <output_dir>
-   - Log every step to LangSmith
+   - Log all reasoning steps to LangSmith

 ## From source: clone & run